rascul/lw/quests/crier/whitebridge.md

 layout: default
 ---

+The crier in Whitebridge is found in the Magnificent Square.

 1. I'm hungry.
 Fetch me a potato, please.

 2. My headache is awful.
 I'd like some willow-bark to make me feel better.